This post has partner links that I may receive compensation for at no cost to you. Thank you!

 What does all of this mean for modern German beer?
 In addition to the classic German beers you will find from breweries such as Augustiner, Hacker Pschorr, Hofbrau, Lowenbrau, Paulaner, and Spaten at Oktoberfest, there is a growing craft beer scene in Munich.

 While I was in Germany for the once-in-a-lifetime experience of Oktoberfest, I also wanted to check out the latest creations by the local breweries are pushing forward with new creations.
 Here is my guide to the best craft beer in Munich.

 Craft Beer Bars & Bottle Shops

 Tap-House Munich should be at the top of the list of anyone who wants to check out the latest beer that Bavaria has to offer.
 Affiliated with Camba Bavaria brewery (more on them later), the bar features 40+ taps & hundreds of bottles of microbrews ranging from local German beers to American offerings.
 Even the most hardcore beer sampler will find plenty new here to try.
 Plus, they’ve got good food to go along with it all.
-If you only have time to check out one non-traditional spot for German beer, this is the place to go.
+If you only have time to check out one non-traditional spot for German beer in Munich, this is the place to go.

 At first glance, Szene Drink just looks like a convenience store as you walk past.
 Don’t let this fool you, as just inside the door you’ll see a great selection of bottled craft beer from around the world.
 I recommend stopping in here before you head back home, so you can pick up bottles of any interesting beers you missed while you were in Munich.
 That’s exactly what I did.
 As a bonus, the guy who runs the place was friendly & knowledgeable, 2 great qualities in anyone who sells beer.